UNIQUELY ENGINEERED WITH UNMATCHABLE PERFORMANCE

 Unlike a two-wheel cycle, the iTank is equipped with three hydraulic disk brakes.
-80% of the braking power of the two-wheel cycles is provided by the front wheel brake.
-The two 220mm front disk brakes provide twice the braking power of any two-wheel cycle.
+For a typical two-wheeled vehicle, the front wheel is responsible for 80% of the braking power.
+As the iTank has two front wheels paired to 220mm front disk brakes, it can provide twice the braking power of any two-wheel vehicle.
 The braking power is not only improved by the double hydraulic disk at the two front wheels but by the larger footprint at the front.
 All two wheel cycles are vulnerable to jackknifing on slippery conditions but the two front wheels of the iTank ensure vehicle-like braking performance and keep the scooter straight when immediate braking is required.
-The braking distance is also reduced by 30% compared to two wheel motorcycle.
 The iTank controller also provides very efficient regenerative braking in the rear wheel before the mechanical brakes are activated.
 In wet or otherwise slippery conditions, the regenerative brake acts as an Anti Block System (ABS).

-The three ground touch points make the iTank a much safer ride compared to any two-wheel motorcycles.
+The three ground touch points make the iTank a much safer ride compared to any two-wheel motorcycle.
 More than 80% of motorcycle accidents occur without the involvement of any other vehicles.
 They occur because of sideslips due to sand or rocks on the road or because the rider underestimated the tilting angle.
-The two wheels on the front not only provide a better foot-print but also minimise the dangerous condition that the front wheel may fall into.
-The tilting angle is also restricted to 40 degrees which gives the rider the confidence to counterforce the centrifugal force when performing sharp turns.
+The two wheels on the front not only provide a better foot-print but also eliminate the inherent front wheel danger of a typical motorcycle.
+The tilting angle is also restricted to 40 degrees which gives the rider the confidence to counter the centrifugal force when performing sharp turns.

-The headlight incorporates auto-motive standard hi/low beam LED light that provide brighter and wider illumination than the equivalent capabilities of a halogen headlight at 60% less consumption.
-Over 8000 lumens are concentrated in the 35 degrees beam at high beam mode.
-Independent LEDs support the wide area daylight running lights.
-The rear running and brake LED lights are wrapped around the rear end providing 270 degree visibility.
+The headlight incorporates automotive standard hi/low beam LED lights that provide brighter and wider illumination than the equivalent capabilities of a halogen headlight at 60% less power consumption.
+Over 8000 lumens are concentrated in a 35 degree beam on high beam mode.
+Independent LEDs support the wide angle daylight running lights.
+The rear running and brake LED lights are wrapped around the rear end providing 270 degrees of visibility.

 The front and rear LED turn signals are 40cm apart from each other thus ensuring that the iTank conforms to motorcycle regulations.
-They are designed to be visible from sideway as well.
+They are designed to be visible from the side as well.

 All of these measurements will also be available to the rider on their Smartphone when the app for the iTank is released next year.
 The electronic gear switch, the hi/low beam headlight switch, and the motor kill switch are ergonomically positioned on the right-side handle bar.